 We have listed

 according to the questions that are fielded from

-Q: What is my application deposit for?
+Q: What is my application fee for?

-Q: Is the application deposit refundable?
+Q: Is the application fee refundable?

 Q: Why are references required?